-In the price determination literature there are two central theories - purchasing power parity theory (PPP or the law of one price) and the pricing-to-market or the markup theory (see e.g. Dornbusch (1987), Krugman (1987), Froot and Klemperer (1989)).
-The purchasing power theory argues that domestic prices are determined in the long run by world market prices, thus it emphasizes the importance of import prices.3 Although the professional opinion concerning the validity of PPP seems to have shifted several times in the post-war period, the main conclusion from the recent literature appears to be that PPP may be viewed as a valid long-run international parity condition, and that mean reversion in real exchange rates exhibit significant nonlinearities (Taylor, Peel and Sarno (2001)).
-The markup theory developed by Michal Kalecki states that producers set prices as a markup over average variable costs4, partly as an insurance against variability in input prices and partly to earn greater profits.
-This latter theory has become a widely accepted approach to price determination, and has, besides being a standard assumption in many macroeconomic models5, also been subject to considerable empirical testing.6 In, inter alia, Isard (1977), Frenkel (1978), Richardson (1978), McKinnon (1979), Bruce and Purvis (1985), Giovannini (1988) the determinants of the price level have been analyzed thoroughly.
-As the theory of price determination is central
+In the price determination literature there are two central theories - purchasing power parity theory (PPP or the law of one price) and the pricing-to-market or the markup theory (see e.g. Dornbusch 1987; Krugman 1987; Froot and Klemperer 1989).
+The purchasing power theory argues that domestic prices are determined in the long run by world market prices, thus it emphasizes the importance of import prices.4 Although the professional opinion concerning the validity of PPP seems to have shifted several times in the post-war period, the main conclusion from the recent literature appears to be that PPP may be viewed as a valid long-run international parity condition, and that mean reversion in real exchange rates exhibit significant nonlinearities (Taylor, Peel and Sarno (2001)).
+The markup theory developed by Michal Kalecki states that producers set prices as a markup over average variable costs5, partly as an insurance against variability in input prices and partly to earn greater profits.
+This latter theory has become a widely accepted approach to price determination, and has, besides being a standard assumption in many macroeconomic models6, also been subject to considerable empirical testing.7 In, inter alia, Isard (1977), Frenkel (1978), Richardson (1978), McKinnon (1979), Bruce and Purvis (1985), Giovannini (1988) the determinants of the price level have been analyzed thoroughly.
+As the theory of price determination is central in the conduct of macroeconomic policy (see e.g. Blanchard and Kiyotaki 1987, Ball et al. 1988, Layard et al. 1991, Dixon and Rankin 1994), the need for consensus about the determinants for the aggregate price level is obvious.
+However, the lack of consensus is apparent.8 Both the PPP and the markup theories are utilized in the literature, and even combinations of the two.
+Moreover, most empirical studies draw on average or other easily obtainable cost measure as a substitute for the hard-to-quantify marginal cost.

-3 See Dornbusch (1992) for further details.
+4 See Dornbusch (1992) for further details.